metagene-ai/metagene-pretrain/README.md

 This repository contains code for pretraining METAGENE-1.
 It aims to provide a reference for future pretraining efforts.
 Note that the metagenomic pretraining dataset is not yet public (see [data details](#data-details) below).
-However, this repository will be updated in the future as the metagenomic data is publically released.
+However, this repository will be updated in the future as the metagenomic data is publicly released.

 > [!NOTE]
 > This repository is still being organized for release, but is provided as a helpful